cuplv/cuanto/CONTRIBUTING.md

 - `sbt`
 - `z3`

-### Setting up an environment with on MacOS with Homebrew
+### Setting up an environment on MacOS with Homebrew

 Using [Homebrew](https://brew.sh/), install dependencies as follows:
 ```